srujanarao/Price-Scraping/README.md

 :warning: Known Issues
 ---
 ####  Unstable Search Results
 It is observed that www.cendirect.com some times displays irrelevant results upon entering SKU in the search bar.
 Home page contents get displayed rather than a redirection to the relevant product results.
 This is an ```intermittent website issue``` and usually gets resolved after a couple of hours.
-So, attempt to rerun the ```sku_CA_9PXM.py``` script after a few hours.
+So, rerun the ```sku_CA_9PXM.py``` script after a few hours.
 Whenever this issue occurs, the script is written in a way to print and log the below message.

 <p align="center"><img width="600" src="https://github.com/srujanarao/Price-Scraping/blob/main/assets/incorrect%20SR.png?raw=true"></p>